Medical Device Recalls – How it Affects You

 If you received a notice that your device has been recalled, there are three things you should do.
 The first things is to visit your doctor.
 You may require a second operation to remove the device, or you may decide to live with it knowing the risks and that you may suffer from some unpleasant or dangerous side effects.
 Surgical removal is a very serious event.
 For some devices, particularly joint replacement devices and surgical mesh, removal of all of the metal pieces involved may be impossible.

-One example of metal problems involved in device removal is demonstrated by at least one hip replacement device which was found to be defective because the movement of the joint caused friction in the device, which in turn, caused metal fragments to come lose and enter the blood stream.
+One example of metal problems involved in device removal is demonstrated by at least one hip replacement device which was found to be defective because the movement of the joint caused friction in the device, which in turn, caused metal fragments to come loose and enter the bloodstream.
 In addition to the problems associated with a second surgery to remove the device, many patients also suffered from metal poisoning.

 The second thing to do is to contact your insurance company to see what coverage you will have for any surgery required due to the recall of your device.
 Finally, contact an attorney who is experienced in product liability litigation.

-A Medical Device Attorney Can Help Recover Damages to Which You May Be Entitled
+A Chicago Medical Device Attorney Can Help Recover Damages to Which You May Be Entitled

 Litigation may be necessary in order for you to recover damages.
 This may include compensation for: